 As it’s across the bay on Isla de Baru, part of the Rosarios archipelago, getting to Playa Blanca can be difficult – and a little pricey.
 But this post should save you some hassle and a lot of money.

-Most people book a boat trip at the main port, which comes as part of a long tour of the Rosarios Islands which, by most accounts I’ve heard, is fairly boring.
+Most people book a boat trip at the main port, which comes as part of a long tour of the Rosarios Islands.
+According to most accounts I heard, the tour is fairly boring – especially if you’re itching to get to Playa Blanca.
 It’s also the most expensive option of transport (costing a minimum 50,000 pesos per person – and that’s just one way), and arrives actually at Playa Blanca around mid-afternoon, so you don’t get long on the beach itself.
 Not to mention that arriving this way means paying an additional entrance fee for the Rosarios archipelago.

 So, how to avoid these extra costs?
 Instead of the main port, head to the Mercado Bazurto from where you can take a speed boat, like the locals do.
 Tell your taxi driver you want to take a ‘lancha’ from Mercado Bazurto to Playa Blanca, and he’ll know where to drop you off.